 That said, we’re pretty flexible and aren’t particularly hung up on length.
 If you have questions, please contact Denise.

 - We prefer work which hasn’t been previously published (especially online).
-Exceptions are occasionally made for criticism and interviews particularly well-suited to EM.
+Exceptions are occasionally made for essays and interviews particularly well-suited to EM.

 - If your work has been published elsewhere, please tell us when and where.